Tigerlyly/Stevent/README.md

   * Collect wood and make wooden tools
   * Collect stone and make stone tools
   * Collect iron and make iron tools
+  * Collect diamonds and don't fall into the lava